-The Montana legislature was much more active in the most recent legislative term than it has been in previous sessions.
+The Montana legislature was much more active in the 2017 legislative term than it has been in previous sessions.
 Three healthcare bills relating to healthcare costs and markets passed the legislature, but were all vetoed by the Governor.
 These bills aimed to provide tax incentives for high-deductible health insurance plans, provide out of state insurer options, and revise current healthcare coverage laws.

-Montana has been fairly active in healthcare reform in prior terms.
+Montana was fairly active in healthcare reform in prior terms.
 Montana passed a bill in 2011 to study the viability of implementing a state APCD.
 In 2013, the legislature approved a bill to grant the commissioner of insurance rate-setting authority (a similar proposition failed in California).
 In addition, rural hospitals in Montana are increasingly consolidating, which has arguably been accelerated by the state’s election to reject Medicaid expansion.

 Recent Legislative Developments